FindMySchool LogoFindMySchool

 The school successfully bid to become an 11-18 school in 1996, and the sixth form has grown from 30 students in the Thwaites Building (2001) to over 200 in the newly built Sixth Form Centre (2014).
 Entry to sixth form is selective: students must meet specific grade thresholds in GCSE subjects they wish to continue.
 The sixth form is mixed day/residential (no boarding; sixth form students live at home).

-In 2024, 68% of leavers progressed to university.
-The school does not currently publish detailed breakdowns of Russell Group placements or university names, so specific quantitative details are limited.
-However, A-level performance (65% grades A*-B) and Ofsted evidence suggest strong placement into competitive universities.
-In 2024, one student secured an Oxbridge place, reflecting the school's academic standing.
-The school's evidence base indicates consistent success in preparing students for competitive degree courses.
+In the 2025 A-level dataset, 60% of grades were A*-B and 30% were A* or A. The school does not currently publish detailed breakdowns of Russell Group placements or university names, so specific quantitative details are limited.
+However, current A-level performance and Ofsted evidence suggest strong preparation for competitive degree courses.

 Total Offers